Yadang: The Snitch: Filming

 Principal photography for Yadang: The Snitch began on July 15, 2023 and ended on November.

 Marketing and release

 In a collaboration between the film and law enforcement, Yadang: The Snitch partnered with the Gyeonggi Nambu Provincial Police Agency to launch a nationwide anti-drug campaign.
 Ahead of its theatrical release, audiences attending early screenings at major cinema chains will receive drug-testing kits and view anti-drug PSA messages before the film begins.
 Distributor Plus M Entertainment also engaged fans through a social media giveaway, offering limited-edition merchandise featuring police mascots.
 The campaign aims to raise public awareness of drug-related crimes, drawing on the film's gritty portrayal of Korea's narcotics underworld.

+The film was scheduled to air on tvN Movies in Indonesia and Malaysia on December 27, 2025 under the title The Snitch.

 Reception

 Box office

 The film was released on April 16, 2025, on 1,678 screens.
 It opened at first place at the South Korean box office with 85,657 admissions.

 As of 12 May 2025, the film has grossed over with 3 million admissions.